What is Athlete’s foot?

 Athlete’s foot treatments

-If you have Athlete’s foot you will want to treat the skin, your socks, and shoes.
-The skin can be treated with antifungal cream daily, and the shoes and socks with antifungal spray after each use.
+If you have Athlete’s foot you will want to treat the skin, your socks and shoes.
+The skin can be treated with antifungal cream daily, the shoes and socks with antifungal spray after each use.
+Ensure that you wash your socks at 60 degrees and change them daily.
+Wash and dry your feet thoroughly before applying the antifungal cream.

 Schedule an Appointment